Jack’s transplant anniversary celebration with Guy’s Urban Challenge

 12-year-old Jack is celebrating nine years since his living donor transplant, for which his dad donated his kidney.

 To mark this wonderful anniversary, his mum, Hayley Pake, is taking part in Guy’s Urban Challenge to raise money for Evelina London where Jack has been cared for before, during and after his transplant.

-Jack has stayed on Beach ward at Evelina London many times over the years, which Hayley says has become a special place to them.
+Jack has stayed on Beach Ward at Evelina London many times over the years, which Hayley says has become a special place to the family.

 ‘From the start, Evelina London has been very much a home-from-home experience,’ explains Hayley.

 ‘There is always a familiar face around and so much to do, which has ensured Jack remembers experiences there - not just the reason he’s in hospital.’

 ‘His nurse, Grainne Walsh, has been the most important person to us throughout it all.
 She has always given us confidence and positivity when times are tough.
 Cathy Gill, the play specialist, has also been important to Jack and our family, as she has an inclusive approach for when siblings want to share Jack’s journey.’